 Lower Back Exercise For Osgood Schlatter Disease

-When thinking Osgood Schlatter and foam roller, we typically think legs.
+When thinking Osgood Schlatter and foam roller, we typically think legs – in particular the quads and calves.
 But it’s brilliant for freeing up the spine as well.

 Lie down and let your tool of choice gently press in to your stiff and tight areas.
 Try not to roll around, instead stay still, relax and let your tissue give slowly.